BMW 2 Series Active Tourer (2014-2021) review

 Although badged as a BMW, the 2 Series Active Tourer shares little in common with the rest of the BMW line-up – apart from its bigger brother the Gran Tourer.

 It’s based on a stretched version of the MINI platform and is front-wheel drive, so it’s not a combination we’ve seen before from the German manufacturer.
 However, while the format is unusual for BMW, there’s not much new on the engineering/technology front and individual components are pretty well tried and tested – whether by MINI or elsewhere in the BMW range.

-BMW as a manufacturer came 21st out of 26 car makers in our 2018 Driver Power customer satisfaction survey.
-That’s a somewhat unimpressive result, with owners criticising their BMW's exterior styling and build quality, and 28.2 per cent reporting an issue with their car in the past 12 months.
+BMW as a manufacturer came 27th out of 30 car makers in our 2020 Driver Power customer satisfaction survey.
+That’s a somewhat unimpressive result, with owners criticising their BMW's exterior styling and build quality, with a relatively large proportion reporting an issue with their car in the past 12 months.
 The company's cars scored pretty well for their economy, infotainment offerings and practicality, though.

 Safety kit on the Active Tourer is pretty comprehensive and includes pedestrian warning with city braking function as standard.
 These features significantly improve pedestrian safety in busy urban environments by automatically applying the brakes if a driver fails to respond to an obstacle in front of the car.

 The Active Tourer, like all BMWs, comes with the manufacturer’s standard three-year/unlimited-mileage warranty.
 It matches the cover from Mercedes and Volkswagen.